Frequently Asked Questions

 Daily guided hikes generally last two to three hours depending on the level and hike offered that day.
 Return time is orchestrated to coincide with the morning stretch classes.

 Advance sign-up is required in person at Outdoor Recreation no later than 6 pm the night before the hike.

 I have never hiked before.
 Will I be able to go?

 Yes.
 We offer varied levels of hiking.
 We even have a fun Pound Puppy walk, where we travel to our local shelter and each guest will enjoy a morning walk in the company of a pound dog.

 How are the Adventure Hikes different from the Daily Guided Hikes?

-Daily guided hikes are complimentary and in the surrounding area.
+Daily guided hikes are complimentary for our retreat package guests and in the surrounding area.
 Adventure hikes are available for a fee.
 These specialized hikes range from Zion National Park to Snow Canyon State Park and include additional one-on-one time with your guide.

 If I go on the hike will I return in time for the morning classes?